pitfail/pitfail-reports/report1/report1.rst

 ====================================  ======  ==========
 purchase a stock                      5       7
 sell a stock                          5       2
-change current league                 4       19
-create a new league                   ?       ?
+create a new league                   4       19
-modify an existing league             ?       ?
+modify an existing league             5       4
 invite a user to a league             ?       ?
 ====================================  ======  ==========